Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/2.ingest-ldes/README.md

 ```
 > **Note**: we use 4 fragments containing 250 members each and 1 (last) fragment containing 16 members (small subset of the GIPOD).

-### Test setup
+### Test Setup
-For this scenario we can use the [simulator / workflow / server / mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
+For this scenario we can use the [Simulator / Workflow / Server / Mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
 Please copy the [environment file (env.ingest)](./env.ingest) to a personal file (e.g. `env.user`) and fill in the mandatory arguments.
 Then you can run the systems by executing the following command:
 ```bash
 docker compose -f ../../../support/context/simulator-workflow-server-mongo/docker-compose.yml --env-file env.user up
 ```

-### Test execution
+### Test Execution
 To run the test, you need to:
 1. Upload a pre-defined NiFi workflow containing the LDES client processor and a InvokeHTTP processor (to send the LDES members to the LDES server).
 2. Start the NiFi workflow and wait for it to process all LDES members.
 3. Verify that all LDES members from the GIPOD simulator are received by the LDES-server.

-#### 1. Upload NiFi workflow
+#### 1. Upload NiFi Workflow
 Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `env.user` file.

 Once logged in, create a new process group based on the [ingest workflow](./nifi-workflow.json) as specified in [here](../../../support/workflow/README.md#creating-a-workflow).